 - charity golf tournaments and

-- simple community based fundraising events such as bake sales, car washes and group yard sales.
+- simple community-based fundraising events such as bake sales, car washes, and group yard sales.

 Host a Get to Know the Mission Night & Meal

-Your church congregation will likely be some of your best supporters, since they believe in you and your mission work.
+Your church congregation will likely be some of your best supporters since they believe in you and your mission work.
 Be sure to educate them on the mission and how they can participate – even if they aren’t actually going on the mission.
-Host a Get to Know the Mission Night where you talk about the mission’s goals and share a slide show of the community that will be effected.
+Host a Get to Know the Mission Night where you talk about the mission’s goals and share a slide show of the community that will be affected.
 If your church has been there before, sharing pictures and stories can be quite impactful.
 Then, prepare a meal of the local cuisine, for everyone to try.
 Sell tickets to attend and take additional donations after the show.
 Consider including a silent auction or fundraising raffle as well.